12「神ながら天地のいきにまかせつつ神へのこころをつくせますらを。」- 植芝盛平

 Waka Translation

-within heaven and earth’s breath
+heaven and earth’s living breath,

 entrusting along—